anpham6/squared/README.md

 // Required: NodeJS Express / squared-apache
 // NOTE: options: { assets?: FileAsset[], exclusions?: FileAssetExclusions, callback?: () => void }

-copyToDisk(directory: string, options?: {}) // copy entire project to local directory appendToArchive(pathname: string, options?: {}) // append entire project to a copy of a preexisting archive saveToArchive(filename?: string, options?: {}) // save entire project as a new archive createFrom(format: string, options: {}) // create new archive from only FileAsset[] appendFromArchive(pathname: string, options: {}) // create new archive from a preexisting archive and from only FileAsset[]
+saveToArchive(filename?: string, options?: {}) // save entire project as a new archive createFrom(format: string, options: {}) // create new archive from only FileAsset[]

+// Required (local archives): --disk-read (command-line: argv) appendToArchive(pathname: string, options?: {}) // append entire project to a copy of a preexisting archive appendFromArchive(pathname: string, options: {}) // create new archive from a preexisting archive and from only FileAsset[]

+// Required (all): --disk-write (command-line: argv) copyToDisk(directory: string, options?: {}) // copy entire project to local directory

 toString() // main layout file contents